 It’s been a good life, and anything but dull.

 The road to becoming a registered dietitian nutritionist was a long one.
 I first went to school to become a broadcast journalist, but filling a general education requirement with a nutrition class soon sent me in another direction.
 That internship with Good Morning America in their medical production unit launched me toward a career pursuing health communications.
 I graduated from Columbia University with a degree in Biology and moved to Washington DC for my first jobs out of college, first in health care consulting and then in public relations.
 I eventually achieved my MBA from Wright State University and worked in public health consulting before finally going back to school again and completing a dietetic internship at Bastyr to become a registered dietitian nutritionist.
 With a dear friend and business partner, I launched a successful nutrition communications and consulting firm, NourishRDs, where I worked until Theo was born.
 Now, my only title is ‘mama,’ and it’s my favorite and most important.
 You can read more about my diverse career here.

 The choice of profession only tells a partial story about a person, although being a registered dietitian nutritionist does hint of my love for food and my interest in well-being.
 I talk more about my food philosophy here, but food has always been a big part of my life, and feeding people is certainly how I show love.
 If you have a baby, just moved into the neighborhood or are recovering from an illness, I’m going to show up with a basket of food and a bottle of wine.
 In our food-obsessed world, it has become cliché, but I do believe food heals, on so many levels.

 Much of what you will find on this site will be related to motherhood, be it Theo’s developmental milestones, tackling parenting challenges, traveling with a little one or discovering sustainable and ethical children’s clothes or toys.
-I was a step-mom for many years, before I became a mama myself, and that experience has certainly shaped the way I think about parenting and helped me think about the kind of mother I want to be.
+I was a stepmom for many years, before I became a mama myself, and that experience has certainly shaped the way I think about parenting and helped me think about the kind of mother I want to be.

 I am a homemaker at heart, and I find joy in making our home a warm and welcoming place for our family and our friends to gather.
 I love planning celebrations, and I will share many of them here.
 From the concept to the food to the flowers to the design, I love doing it all.
 Over the years, I have learned how to host celebrations, small or big, with ease, and I will continue to share my thoughts and ideas with you.